orbeon/orbeon-forms-doc/form-runner/overview/terminology.md

   - a project name such as "mercury", "foobar"
 - __Form name__: a name which is local to an application name, for example "address" or "claim".

 This two-level hierarchy allows for easy grouping of forms, and allows using a single instance of Form Builder to host distinct applications.
+See [Multitenancy](../feature/multitenancy.md).

 Form data is identified by a three-level hierarchy which includes: